 A. The constitutional right to acquire private property for a public purpose or use is known as eminent domain.
-Public utilities, such as GTC, are authorized by the government to exercise the power of eminent domain to locate facilities where they are needed to maintain reliable service.
+Public utilities, such as Georgia Transmission, are authorized by the government to exercise the power of eminent domain to locate facilities where they are needed to maintain reliable service.
 The use of land for the creation or functioning of public utilities is defined as a public use under Georgia law.
 Eminent domain, which may only be exercised for a public use, exists because services such as electricity, natural gas and water are considered necessities.
 They are essential services upon which lives and livelihoods depend.
 The only way to provide these services is to build the infrastructure where it is needed.
-The purpose of eminent domain is to prevent any property owner or group of property owners from denying an entire community adequate service.
+The purpose of eminent domain is to prevent any property owner, or group of property owners, from denying an entire community adequate service.

-Q. If GTC needs an easement from me for a transmission line, how wide will the easement be?
-Will there be a structure on my property?
-What type and size structure will be used?
+Q. If Georgia Transmission needs an easement from me for a transmission line, how wide will the easement be?Will there be a structure on my property?What type and size structure will be used?

 A. Easement widths vary from project to project, as do the sizes and types of structures used.
-If you are contacted for survey permission, the GTC land agent will share with you information concerning the size of the transmission line (for example, a 115 kilovolt, 230 kilovolt or 500 kilovolt line).
+If you are contacted for survey permission, the Georgia Transmission land agent will share with you information concerning the size of the transmission line (for example, a 46 kilovolt, 115 kilovolt, 230 kilovolt or 500 kilovolt line).
 However, at that time, the type, size and location of structures and the exact easement width will not be known.
 This is because information gathered during property surveys is needed to finalize the transmission line design.
-This information will be communicated to you later.
+This information will be communicated to you as it becomes available.

 We can provide you with approximate ranges, so you will have some idea of what to expect.
-Typically, on a roadside corridor, a single-pole design is used, and the poles are made of concrete or steel.
-Typically on a cross-country route, either a steel or concrete single pole, a concrete, steel or wood H-frame, or a steel lattice structure is used.
-Structure heights may vary based on terrain, distance between structures and other factors.
+Typically, on a roadside corridor, a single-pole design is used,